 - And when the ghost/dead half of his soul became part of Erisolsprite, the other half of his soul became fully alive (and completely blind) again.

-- Prophecy Twist: For the reader.
+- For the reader.
 Early on, Sollux predicts he'll die twice, and that he'll go blind before he dies.
 At first it looks like the prophecy was fufilled with Sollux's death by the Vast Glub (where he was replaced with his Dersite Dream Self) and the death of his Propitian Dream Self by Jack Noir.
 Future events would then suggest that neither of those deaths actually counted.
-When Sollux was blinded by Eridan, several readers interpreted it as the first "death" in his prophecy and that he would be Killed Off for Real later on.
+When Sollux was blinded by Eridan, several readers interpreted it as the first "death" in his prophecy and that he would be killed later on.
 While he did die from a Heroic Sacrifice, he had already left the afterlife (due to Achievements in Ignorance and Timey-Wimey Ball).

 - It seems that Sollux's prophecy doesn't include Dream Self deaths or God-Tier ascensions.
 As such, it's hard to say if he died once or twice for the purposes of the prophecy - the Sollux that piloted the meteor to the Green Sun was technically his Dersite Dream Self.